Contexter/FountainAI/README.md

 2. **GitHub Personal Access Token**: Required for accessing the GitHub API.
 3. **VPS (Virtual Private Server)**: To deploy your applications.
 4. **SSH Key Pair**: For secure communication between your local machine and the VPS.
+5. **Docker**: Installed on your local machine for containerization.
-5. **curl and jq**: Installed on your local machine for making API calls and processing JSON.
+6. **curl and jq**: Installed on your local machine for making API calls and processing JSON.

 ## Step-by-Step Setup Guide